spokestack/spokestack.io/content/docs/Android/cookbook.md

 navId: Cookbook (Android)
 description: Code snippets and tips for Android
 draft: false
-tags: Android, ASR, Dialogue Management, NLU, TTS, Wakeword
+tags: Android, ASR, Dialogue Management, NLU, TTS, Wake Word
 ---

 This is a collection of code snippets and brief descriptions designed to help you be as productive as possible as quickly as possible.
 Check out the Concepts section for more detailed discussions about the techniques mentioned here, in particular the [configuration guide](/docs/concepts/pipeline-configuration) for descriptions of properties used for the various configurations.